openstack-archive/networking-cisco/doc/source/admin/ml2-nexus-troubleshoot.rst

 for snippets from the log message.

-All Nexus Mechanism Driver log messages appear in the same log file as Neutron.
-To isolate Nexus log messages from other Neutron log entries, grep on 'nexus'.
-The location of Openstack log messages vary according to each install implementation.
+All Nexus Mechanism Driver log messages appear in the same log file as neutron.
+To isolate Nexus log messages from other neutron log entries, grep on 'nexus'.
+The location of OpenStack log messages vary according to each install implementation.

 At times, the problems can not be resolved by the administrator and